Kolguyev Island

 Kolguyev Island (о́стров Колгу́ев) is an island in Nenets Autonomous Okrug of Russia, located in the south-eastern Barents Sea (west of the Pechora Sea) to the north-east of the Kanin Peninsula.

-Origin of the name
+Etymology

 There are different versions about the origin of the insulonym "Kolguev".
-According to one of them, the name of the island was given by the Pomors in honor of the fisherman Ivan Kalgov, who disappeared without a trace in the waters washing the island, according to another version, the name of the island comes from the ancient Finnish word "collage", which translates as "triangle" or "triangular".
+According to one of them, the name of the island was given by the Pomors in honor of the fisherman Ivan Kalgov, who disappeared without a trace in the waters washing the island.
+According to another version, the name of the island comes from the ancient Finnic word "kollague", which translates as "triangle" or "triangular".

+History

+Kolguyev has been settled for several centuries by Nenets people, who used the island as a base for seal and reindeer hunting, as well as fishing.

+The waters around the island was briefly explored by the navigator Willem Barentsz in August 1594.

+In 1841, an expedition by the Russian Academy of Sciences under Franz Josef Ruprecht and Professor Saweljaw visited the island in July and August.
+They circumnavigated the island and briefly explored its interior, reporting on the island.